-History Off the Page will take up to 60 KS 1 children to recreate and experience aspects of a seaside holiday of the past.
-The day is divided into three exciting hands-on and interactive sessions.
+Designed specifically for Key Stage 1, History Off the Page will take a group of up to 60 children to recreate and experience aspects of old-fashioned seaside holidays.

 We base our activities on the Victorians era when seaside holidays first became popular.
 The children will make items to include shell boxes, souvenir mugs, little boats and postcards.
 They will also become customers and serves in The Pier Cafe, visit The Photographer’s Shop to have their picture taken in traditional costumes, practice their Punch and Judy skills, and become cashiers counting out old money at The Bank.